Skip to main content

 Dan Schmidt (Fed)

-Dan Schmidt is a research physicist in the Quantum Sensors Group within the Quantum Electromagnetics Division at NIST.
-His research primarily focuses on the micro-fabrication of sensors and readout that utilize superconducting phenomena.
-He holds multiple patents related to research at NIST and has received multiple awards including NIST/DOC Bronze and Silver medals.
+Dan Schmidt is a research physicist and Group Leader in the Quantum Sensors Division within the Physical Measurement Laboratory.
+The Device Fabrication Group focuses on the micro-fabrication of sensors and readout that utilize superconducting phenomena.
+Additionally, the group develops advanced packaging for a broader range of devices.
+Dan holds multiple patents related to research at NIST and has received several awards including NIST/DOC Bronze and Silver medals.

 Publications